Robert Stewart, Duke of Albany: Coup against nephew (1401)

-St Andrews Castle, where Robert briefly imprisoned his nephew, David, Duke of Rothesay, after arresting him late in 1401.
+St Andrews Castle, where Robert briefly imprisoned his nephew, David, Duke of Rothesay, after arresting him in late 1401.

 Robert attended the parliament held at Scone in February 1401.
 The influence of Robert's nephew was reflected in the legislation of this parliament, which seems to have been generally popular.
 Although David's governance of Scotland represented a positive contrast to that of his father, Robert III, his performance as regent became increasingly controversial during 1401.
 Robert's authority as Chamberlain of Scotland was threatened by David's aggressive fiscal policies.
 Having previously clashed with David over fiscal matters, Robert was probably offended when David took money directly from royal burghs, sometimes by violent means, during the summer of 1401.
 Robert was also angered by David's interference in his earldom of Fife after the death of Walter Trail, Bishop of St. Andrews, in July 1401.
-David attempted to gain control of St. Andrews Castle in opposition to the bishop-elect, Thomas Stewart.
+David attempted to gain control of St. Andrews Castle, in opposition to the bishop-elect, Thomas Stewart.
 David's actions were undertaken without consulting the council of twenty-one men, including Robert, who had been named to advise him in 1399.
 According to Walter Bower, David's refusal to cooperate with the council led to the mass resignation of its members.

 Robert's relationship with David had collapsed by the end of 1401.
 Robert may have felt threatened by widespread rumors that David was planning to arrest him.
 Robert organized a preemptive attack against David towards the end of 1401, possibly in order to prevent his own arrest.
-David was arrested by members of his own retinue, who had probably been bribed by Robert, and taken as a prisoner to St Andrews Castle.
+David was arrested by members of his own retinue, who had probably been bribed by Robert, and was taken as a prisoner to St Andrews Castle.
 Robert then ordered David to be transferred into his personal custody in Falkland Palace.
 Robert also arranged for the arrest of David's maternal uncle, Malcolm Drummond, who was probably killed on his orders shortly afterwards.

 Although he was able to imprison his nephew, Robert feared backlash from some of David's powerful allies, most notably David's brother-in-law, Archibald, 4th Earl of Douglas.
 Douglas was married to David's sister, Margaret, but his familial relationship with David had been damaged by political disagreements.
 Robert met Douglas at Culross, where the earl agreed to support Robert's arrest of David in exchange for various concessions.
 Robert was forced to promise the earl effective control of Anglo-Scottish relations.
 Robert may have gained the earl's blessing to murder David during the meeting at Culross.
 According to Walter Bower, Robert indulged his hostility towards his nephew by forcing him to ride to Falkland Palace on a mule, dressed as a monk in russet robes.
 After ordering David's initial imprisonment, Robert may have decided to kill his nephew out of fear that David, if he became King of Scots, would punish Robert for treason.